 Mirrored virtual drive, with a capacity greater than that of the hard disk pool

 But what happens if you set a capacity greater than the theoretical one?
-Windows already suggests the answer, in the appropriate information pane.
+Windows already suggests the answer, in the appropriate information box.
 I then tried to set 1000GB, instead of 231GB.
 For the exact procedure of how to get to this screen, I invite you to read the first article related to storage spaces.

 Two virtual drives (2-way mirrored) in the same Windows 10 Storage